-- I. Activities likely to jeopardise national defence interests participating in the exercise of public authority or likely to jeopardise public order and public safety: - activities mentioned in Article L. 2332-1 of the Defence Code relating to weapons, ammunition, powders and explosive substances intended for military purposes or war material and assimilated materials covered by Parts III and V of Book III of the second part of the French Defence Code - 2. activities relating to dual-use goods and technologies; - 3. activities carried out by entities privy to national defence secrets; - activities in the security of information systems sector carried out for a public or private operator (including as a sub-contractor to these operators) that manages or uses critical facilities as mentioned in Article L. 2332-1 of the Defence Code; - activities carried out by companies having entered into an agreement with the French Ministry of Defence, either directly or through sub-contracting, for the design, the provision of services or the supply of equipment with respect to goods or services within the scope of the industry sectors listed in points 1-3 above and 6 below; - 6. activities relating to cryptology resources and services; - 7. activities relating to equipment or technical devices permitting the interception of correspondence or designed for the remote detection of conversations or the capture of IT data; - 8. service activities consisting of services relating to the auditing and certification of security provided by information technology products and systems; - 9. activities within the gambling industry (except for casinos); - 10. research, development and production activities relating to means of dealing with the illegal use, in the context of terrorist activities, of pathogens or toxic substances and preventing the public health consequences of such use; and - 11. data processing, transmission or storage activities, the compromise or disclosure of which is such as to interfere with the exercise of the activities mentioned in points 1 to 10 of this I or II. - II.
-Activities likely to jeopardise national defence interests participating in the exercise of public authority or likely to jeopardise public order and public safety, when they concern essential infrastructure, goods or services, to ensure: - 1. integrity, security and continuity of supply of energy sources; - 2. integrity, security and continuity of supply of water; - 3. integrity, security and continuity of operation of networks and transportation services; - 4. integrity, security and continuity of space operations; - 5. integrity, security and continuity of operation of electronic communication networks and services; - 6. performance of the missions of the national police, the national gendarmerie, the civil protection services and of the public security missions of the customs department and of licensed private security companies; - 7. integrity, security and continuity of operation of any facility, installation or structure of vital importance within the meaning of Articles L. 1332-1 and L. 1332-2 of the French Defence Code; - 8. protection of public health; - 9. the production, transformation and distribution of agricultural products as far as they contribute to national food security objectives (aiming to ensure access to safe, healthy, diversified, quality food in sufficient quantity, to protect and enhance agricultural land and to support the protein supply autonomy of France and the European Union); and - 10. editing, printing and distribution of political and general information print and online press services.
+- Activities likely to jeopardise national defence interests participating in the exercise of public authority or likely to jeopardise public order and public safety: - activities mentioned in Article L. 2332-1 of the Defence Code relating to weapons, ammunition, powders and explosive substances intended for military purposes or war material and assimilated; - activities relating to dual-use goods and technologies; - activities carried out by entities privy to national defence secrets; - activities in the sector of security of information systems carried out for a public or private operator (including as a sub-contractor to these operators) that manages or uses critical facilities as mentioned in Article L. 2332-1 of the Defence Code; - activities carried out by companies having entered into an agreement with the French Ministry of Defence, either directly or through sub-contracting, for the design, the provision of services or the supply of equipment with respect to goods or services within the scope of the industry sectors listed in points 1-3 above and 6; - activities relating to cryptology resources and services; - activities relating to equipment or technical devices permitting the interception of correspondence or designed for the remote detection of conversations or the capture of IT data; - service activities consisting of services relating to the auditing and certification of security provided by information technology products and systems; - activities within the gambling industry (except for casinos); - research, development and production activities relating to means of dealing with the illegal use, in the context of terrorist activities, of pathogens or toxic substances and preventing the public health consequences of such use; and - data processing, transmission or storage activities, the compromise or disclosure of which is such as to interfere with the exercise of the activities mentioned in points 1 to 10 of this I or II. - Activities likely to jeopardise national defence interests participating in the exercise of public authority or likely to jeopardise public order and public safety, when they concern essential infrastructure, goods or services to ensure: - integrity, security and continuity of supply of energy sources; - integrity, security and continuity of supply of water; - integrity, security and continuity of operation of networks and transportation services; - integrity, security and continuity of space operations; - integrity, security and continuity of operation of electronic communication networks and services; - performance of the missions of the national police, the national gendarmerie, the civil protection services and of the public security missions of the customs department and of the licenced private security companies; - integrity, security and continuity of operation of any facility, installation or structure of vital importance within the meaning of Articles L. 1332-1 and L. 1332-2 of the French Defence Code; - protection of public health; - the production, transformation and distribution of agricultural products as far as they contribute to national food security objectives (aiming to ensure access to safe, healthy, diversified, quality food in sufficient quantity, to protect and enhance agricultural land and to support the protein supply autonomy of France and the European Union); and - editing, printing, distribution of political and general information print and online press services.